20 Simple Self Care Strategies

 Some Self-Care app recommendations include:

-Parity Consulting works with clients who embrace diverse and inclusive environments and empower their teams to bring their authentic whole self to work.
+Parity Consulting work with clients who embrace diverse and inclusive environments and empower their teams to bring their authentic whole self to work.
 We encourage people with different beliefs, abilities, backgrounds and life experiences to contact us.